genevate/style_guides/programming/languages/ruby.md

         def example
           bad_method rescue $!
         end
-* Never use exceptions for control flow.
+* Avoid using exceptions for control flow.
 Use catch and throw instead.
 Example:

         # No
         begin